d-tysh/pokedex/README.md

 4. Start the project by "npm start".
 3. Open the project using a development server.

+You can see the working project at the link [github.com/d-tysh/pokedex](https://github.com/d-tysh/pokedex).

 ## Technologies Used

 1. React